 If you are wondering whether your child would be interested, watch the ‘feel good’ video that was taken in the PBCinho, which translates, to Permaculture and Bio-construction for little ones for inspiration.
 The video is in Brazil (Portuguese) but you will get the general idea of how children can re-design their future by planting trees, participating in communication circles, making colourful bread and stomping on mud to make adobe bricks and cob structures.

-Our educational program for adults is known as Ecoversidadeor Ecoversity.
-This program appeared on government agenda as a consequence of the success with UN sponsored first year PDC courses.
-Ecoversidade functions as a model of viable rural settlement, incorporating realities of appropriate technologies, living systems and sustainable community life from a holistic perspective.
+Our educational program for adults is known as Ecoversidade or Ecoversity.
+This program appeared on the government agenda due to the success of United Nations-sponsored first year PDC courses.
+Ecoversity functions as a model of viable rural settlement, incorporating realities of appropriate technologies, living systems and sustainable community life from a holistic perspective.
 It has several branches.

-- A program which connected Living Routes and University of Massachusetts where university students from the USA participated in permaculture, organic agriculture and natural building courses.
-The syllabus offered a unique opportunity for students from the economic north to gain understanding and knowledge working with people from the economic south.
-Students gained inspiration necessary for adopting appropriate ideas and techniques for their own climates and cultures.
-Watch an evalution of the program here.
+A program that connected Living Routes and the University of Massachusetts.
+University students from the USA participated in permaculture design, organic agriculture and natural building courses.
+The syllabus offered a unique opportunity for students from the economic north to understand and learn working with people from the economic south.
+Students gained the inspiration necessary for adopting appropriate ideas and techniques for their climates and cultures.
+Watch an evaluation of the program here.

-We always encourage a ‘hands on approach’ to learning so students would gain ‘muscle memory’ of the learning experience so when they returning home, they remembered all that they experienced and it wasn’t just a distant memory or pleasant feeling.
+We always encourage a ‘hands-on approach to learn.
+Students gain ‘muscle memory’ of the learning experience.
+Then, when they return home, they remember all that they experienced, and it doesn’t become just a distant memory or pleasant feeling.

 We offer a diverse range of programs, services and products all to help you fast track your sustainability journey.
 Supporting your transition into local resilience.

 Currently launching Planet schooling book by mid 2021.